 Osmond de Beauvoir Priaulx's bequest of books gave us many fascinating and valuable volumes, including two Books of Hours and a number of rare early-printed books.

 Scholar, author and bibliophile, Osmond de Beauvoir Priaulx was born in Guernsey in 1805.
-He attended St Catherine's College, Cambridge before dallying in French radical politics as a young man in Paris.
-He was called to the bar in London in 1832.
+He attended St Catherine's College, Cambridge before dallying in Paris as a young man.
+He was called to the bar in London in 1832, but does not seem to have practised, spending his time in antiquarian and philanthropic pursuits, socialising, and travelling.

 He also wrote several books, one of which was an important work on progressive education, which is still studied by educationalists today.
 He was passionate about Guernsey affairs, particularly education, and felt strongly that his fellow islanders should have free access to books.